Users and Security

 create_process LookML parameter to define PDTs.

-In the current Looker release, Google Cloud SQL supports the following Looker features:
+In Looker 21.0, Google Cloud SQL supports the following Looker features:

 Once you are finished creating your database connection, you can proceed to setting authentication options.